ahcomat/PHIMATS/README.md

 - **Companion theory manual:** *Finite Element Theory for PHIMATS*
 - **Publications & examples:** Available in the `CaseStudies` directory
 - **Doxygen documentation:** [Online API Reference](https://ahcomat.github.io/doxygen-phimats/index.html)
-Haha, no worries! 😆🔥 A **download and setup section** is definitely important for users who are new to GitHub.
-Here’s how you can **add it to your README**:

 ---